 The Bank of England and the Bank of Japan also close out their 2020 meetings this week.

-Oil prices ticked lower as persistent oversupply in the market largely offset hopes that a rollout of coronavirus vaccines will lift global fuel demand.
+Oil prices dipped 0.7% to $46.6 a barrel as persistent oversupply largely offset hopes that a rollout of coronavirus vaccines will lift global fuel demand.

-Reporting by David Henry in New York and Anshuman Daga in Singapore; Editing by Sam Holmes and Richard Pullin
+Reporting by Anshuman Daga in Singapore; Editing by Richard Pullin